-The ACCRINT Function is a Financial function.
+The ACCRINT Function is an Excel Financial function.
 The function will calculate the accrued interest for a security that pays interest on a periodic basis.

-ACCRINT helps users calculate the accrued interest on a security, generally a bond, when that bond is sold or is transferred to a new owner on a date other than the issue date or on a date that is an interest payment date.
+ACCRINT helps users calculate the accrued interest on a security, such as a bond, when that security is sold or is transferred to a new owner on a date other than the issue date or on a date that is an interest payment date.

 The ACCRINT function was introduced in MS Excel 2007 and hence is not available in earlier versions.

 =ACCRINT(issue, first_interest, settlement, rate, par, frequency, [basis], [calc_method])

 - Issue (required argument) – This is the security’s issue date.

 - First_interest (required argument) – This is the first interest date of the security.

 - Settlement (required argument) – The security’s settlement date.
 It is the date after the issue date when the security is traded to the buyer.

 - Rate (required argument) – The security’s annual coupon rate.

 - Par (required argument) – The security’s par value.
 If omitted by the user, the function will take the par value as $1,000.